canjs/canjs/index.md

 	  }
 	});

-	// create routing controller
+	// create routing control
 	new Routing(document.body);
 {% endhighlight %}

-The __Routing__ controller is a traditional controller.
+The __Routing__ control is a traditional controller.
 It coordinates between the `$.route`, `Editor` and `Todos`.  `Editor` and `Todos` are traditional views, consuming models.